-This program will provide f m recovery and restoration of multifamily housing a NOTE: This program is being eliminated housing through strategic investments in multifamily and funds reallocated into LIHTC.
-As the ates in existing buildings.
-LIHTC Program is currently underway, Funding will be awarded reallocating funds to this program who are subject to ongoing monitoring to assure com maximizes leverage for quick and efficient ing low-income occupancy affordability periods.
-The a he number of units and the nature of construction ac program delivery for affordable multi- ity period requirements.
-153 Properties may go through family housing. re, property operations, the sources and uses of funds, and the mancial statements of the owner and guarantor (if applicable).
+This program will provide to of multifamily housing a investments in multifamily m recovery and restoration housing through strategic ates in existing buildings.

+Funding will be awarded monitoring to assure com affordability periods.
+The anature of construction as Properties may go through tho are subject to ongoing ling low income occupancy he number of units and the ity period requirements.
+153 re, property operations, the sources and uses of funds, and the financial statements of the owner and guarantor (if applicable).
 The underlying debt and operating expenses of the property may be reviewed to determine if the project is feasible during the affordability period and demonstrates income adequate to cover operating expenses and applicable debt service.